What is a thesis like?

 chart on the process of a research based thesis

-An example of a journal-based thesis process:
+An example of a diary-based thesis process:

 chart on the process of a journal-based thesis

-In a portfolio-based thesis, you bring together the projects and learning tasks you have carried during your studies and, if necessary, prepare new outputs.
+In a portfolio-based thesis, you bring together the projects and learning tasks you have completed during your studies and, if necessary, prepare new outputs.
 This type of thesis may also include outputs produced in working life or during leisure time.

 An example of a portfolio-based thesis process: